An ad-free and cookie-free webpage by FactorPad

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Seagate Technology Plc engages in the development, production, and distribution of data storage products and electronic data storage solutions.
 Its products include hard disk drives, solid state hybrid drives, solid state drives, peripheral component interconnect express cards, serial advanced technology attachment controllers, storage subsystems and computing solutions.
-It offers its products under the Backup Plus and Expansion product lines, and Maxtor and LaCie brands.
+The firm offers its products under the Backup Plus and Expansion product lines, and Maxtor and LaCie brands.
 The company was founded by Finis Conner, Syed Iftikar, Doug Mahon, David Thomas Mitchell, and Alan F. Shugart in 1978 and is headquartered in Dublin, Ireland.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.